yahiarefaiea/rapida/packages/rapida-rest-calls/readme.md

 ```

 ## Advanced Usage
-You can create an abstract file and use it all around your project by creating a file called `api.js` that contains the following:
+You can create an abstract api and use it all around your project by creating a file called `api.js` that contains the following:
 ```javascript
 // api.js
 const Api = require('@rapida/rest-calls')